StanfordPL/x64asm/SPREADSHEET.md

 ### What?

-*The* spreadsheet is a list of all x86-64 opcodes that we support.
+*The* spreadsheet, `x86.csv` is a list of all x86-64 opcodes that we support.
 Every time you build a fresh copy of x64asm, this data is used by "Codegen" (a haskell program) to generate C++ source for the real assembler.
 The intention is that the spreadsheet is very similar to the contents of the intel x86-64 manuals.

 ### Spreadsheet Columns